Where does Ohio’s electricity come from?

 Biomass generation using waste residue to generate heat and power onsite in the wood manufacturing and paper industries

-Ohio’s alternative energy portfolio standard
+Ohio’s renewable energy portfolio standard